Vladislavlhp7/gradient_based_optimisation/report/report.md

 We argue that it is reasonable to use a more aggressive learning rate at the beginning of the training process to explore the parameter space, and then slowly calibrate it so as not to overshoot the optimal solution which was the case for SGD in Section \ref{sec:config-experiments}.

-The results shown in Table @tab:sgd_decay indicate that:
+The results shown in the table below indicate that:

 1. the decay technique improves the final average loss and test accuracy for $m=10$ because of the aggressive initial learning rate and the batch averaging effect;
 2. reducing the final learning rate $\eta_{N}$ leads to a better convergence for $m=10$, eliminating the zig-zagging effect;